NATO commits to future Ukraine membership, drums up aid

 The ministers will hold a working dinner with their Ukrainian counterpart, Dmytro Kuleba, on Tuesday evening.

+The foreign ministers of NATO candidates Finland and Sweden are joining the talks.
+NATO is eager to add the two Scandinavian nations to the defensive forces lined up against Russia.
+Turkey and Hungary are the holdouts on ratifying their applications.
+The 28 other member nations have already done so.

-On Wednesday, they will also address ways to step up support for partners who officials have said are facing Russian pressure — Bosnia, Georgia, and Moldova.
+On Wednesday, the ministers will also address ways to step up support for partners who officials have said are facing Russian pressure — Bosnia, Georgia, and Moldova.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine